jihanwei/AppliedDataScience_Project3/README.md

 	+ Zhu, Chenyun cz2434@columbia.edu
 	+ Zhu, He hz2429@columbia.edu

 + Project summary: In this project, we created a classification engine for grayscale images of poodles versus images of fried chickens.
-  With the provided SIFT features, we tried SVM RandomForest and XgBoost, and chose xgBoost as advanced model.
-For new features, we used
-  GIST to extract 512 features.
+Besides the given SIFT features, we also tried GIST extraction method.
+In terms of classifiers, we considered SVM(linear and non-linear), Random Forest, XGBoost and Gradient Boosting Machine(GBM).
+We set our baseline model using provided SIFT features and GBM.
+After model evaluation, the final advanced model we chose is GIST features plus XGBoost.

 + The root code of our project is available at [Main.Rmd](doc/main.Rmd)